 The Alf van der Poorten Travelling Fellowships aim to assist young pure mathematicians in travelling in Australia and overseas so that they can enrich their mathematical research through contact with other mathematicians.
 The Fellowships are awarded on the basis of academic merit, although need may be taken into account.
 The Fellowship is funded by the family of the late Professor Alf van der Poorten.

-Applications for the Alf van der Poorten Travelling Fellowship should be emailed directly to the committee at email@example.com by May 16, Prof. van der Poorten’s date of birth, in 2019 the year of application.
+Applications for the Alf van der Poorten Travelling Fellowship should be emailed directly to the committee at email@example.com by 16 June (extended from the usual 16 May, Prof. van der Poorten’s date of birth), in 2021 the year of application.
 Prospective applicants should follow the guidelines governing the application procedures given in the Rules below.

 Alf van der Poorten was a professor of pure mathematics at Macquarie University.
 He published 180 papers, mostly in number theory and related fields.
 He was President of the Australian Mathematical Society 1996–1998 and he was awarded The George Szekeres Medal in 2002 in recognition of his career research achievements and his contributions to the mathematical sciences.
 Alf van der Poorten was appointed a Member in the Order of Australia, AM, in the Australia Day Honours List 2004, for service to “mathematical research and education, particularly in the field of number theory”.